Netzone/KoopOnline/README.md

 Devise made it a bit more complicated to do testing compared to if I hadn't used it.
 My version ended up being more dynamic in that a user represents a store, so you could technically have as many stores as you like with all different suppliers etc.
 It doesn't make it harder for a single store to use the application though.
-#####For some reason I can't get tests to work with devise at all, and any controller tests gives me the error:
-    NoMethodError: undefined method `env' for nil:NilClass Which I haven't been able to solve yet.

 ##Initial planning - Start 09:17 Nov 10